National Archives at Chicago FAQs

 A. The Archives is open Monday through Friday, 8:00 a.m to 4:15 p.m.
 Please be aware that we stop pulling records one hour before closing.
 We are closed on all Federal holidays.
 Learn More

 A. If you're visiting to review microfilm or textual records that are 30 years old or older, use the entrance on the east side of the building that has a gray awning leading up to it.
 This is our public entrance.

 Q. Can I bring my laptop/digital camera/scanner?

 A. You're welcome to bring a laptop, digital camera, or flat-bed scanner.
 However, we request that you contact us prior to your visit to discuss any limitations on using such equipment.
+No flash is allowed.